Ask Marty McMahon what he does at work and he will jokingly say, “I get paid to play video games.”

 The reality of what he does is so much more important.
 Marty is the Gaming Activity Coordinator in the Child Life department at Texas Children’s Hospital in Houston, Texas.
 So, while he does in fact get paid to play video games with hospitalized children, Marty is helping to improve their quality of life while undergoing treatment.

 With Marty’s background in game design and educational technology, he was the perfect fit for one of Child’s Play grant-funded Gaming Specialist positions.
 He spends much of his time conducting normalization play, which means he makes life for a hospitalized child as normal as possible.

 Because Houston is home to both a thriving game design education community and a robust, innovative medical community, Marty has been part of a gaming incubator that combines gaming apps with health technology to help patients with healthcare compliance.
 Something as simple as washing their hands, which can be critical for a chemotherapy patient, is turned into a game through an app.
 For a child, this can mean the difference between completing a task and not completing a task.

 Doctors, nurses, Child Life, and parents all agree gaming can be helpful for pediatric patients.
 Here’s why:

-- Utilizing games that encourage patient participation and engagement can lower a child’s perception of pain and increase their compliance.
+Utilizing games that encourage patient participation and engagement can lower a child’s and increase their compliance.

 Starlight is grateful for gaming specialists like Marty who help us deliver happiness to seriously ill kids.
 You can deliver happiness too by making a donation